fastify/fastify/docs/Server.md

 <a name="add-schema"></a>
 #### addSchema
 `fastify.addSchema(schemaObj)`, adds a JSON schema to the Fastify instance.
 This allows you to reuse it everywhere in your application just by using the standard `$ref` keyword.<br/>
-To learn more, checkout the [Validation and Serialization](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md) documentation.
+To learn more, read the [Validation and Serialization](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md) documentation.

 <a name="get-schemas"></a>
 #### getSchemas